- J.D., Thomas M. Cooley Law School, 1986, summa cum laude

 Ms. Bauman is recommended by Chambers USA for Employee Benefits & Executive Compensation.
-She was named as Best Lawyers 2015 Grand Rapids Employee Benefits (ERISA) Law Lawyer of the Year.
+She was named as Best Lawyers Grand Rapids Employee Benefits (ERISA) Law Lawyer of the Year in 2015, 2017 and 2020.
 Ms. Bauman is listed in the “Best Lawyers in America®” for Employee Benefits (ERISA) Law and recognized as a Michigan “Super Lawyer” for Employee Benefits/ERISA.
 She is a member of the Grand Rapids Bar Association, State Bar of Michigan and American Bar Association.
 She is also involved in the Taxation section of the American Bar Association.

 She is chair of the firm’s Diversity and Inclusion Council which leads the firm initiatives to further establish and advance Miller Johnson’s historic commitments to diversity among attorneys, employees, and vendors.
 She received the 2011 Legacy Award along with several other Grand Rapids lawyers for professional and personal contributions in promoting diversity in the community.
 Ms. Bauman was a member of the firm’s management committee and served as vice-chair.